 - Special equipment: Linzer cookie cutters

-- Whisk together flour, baking powder, salt, in a small bowl.
+- Whisk together flour, almond flour, baking powder, salt, in a small bowl.

 - With floured hands, form dough into 2 balls and flatten each into a 5-inch disk.
 Chill disks, wrapped in plastic wrap, until firm, at least 2 hours.

 - Put oven racks in upper and lower thirds of oven and preheat oven to 350°F.